Instruction sequences expressing multiplication algorithms: Introduction

-The Karatsuba multiplication algorithm~\cite{Kar95a,KO62a} was devised by Karatsuba in 1962 to disprove the conjecture made by Kolmogorov that any algorithm to compute the product of two natural numbers represented in the binary number system has time complexity $\Omega(n^2)$.
+The Karatsuba multiplication algorithm was devised by Karatsuba in 1962 to disprove the conjecture made by Kolmogorov that any algorithm to compute the function that models multiplication on natural numbers with respect to their representations in the binary number system has time complexity $\Omega(n^2)$.
 Shortly afterwards, this divide-and-conquer algorithm was generalized by Toom and Cook~\cite{Coo66a,Too63a}.
 Later, asymptotically faster multiplication algorithms, based on fast Fourier transforms, were devised by Sch\"{o}nhage and Strassen~\cite{SS71a} and F\"{u}rer~\cite{Fur09a}.
 To our knowledge, except for the Sch\"{o}nhage-Strassen algorithm, only informal (natural language or pseudo code) descriptions of these multiplication algorithms are available.
 In this paper, we provide a mathematically precise alternative to the informal descriptions of the Karatsuba multiplication algorithm, using terms from an algebraic theory of single-pass instruction sequences introduced in~\cite{BL02a}.

 It is customary that computing practitioners phrase their explanations of issues concerning programs from an empirical perspective such as the perspective that a program is in essence an instruction sequence.
 An attempt to approach the semantics of programming languages from this perspective is made in~\cite{BL02a}.
-The groundwork for the approach is an algebraic theory of single-pass instruction sequences, called program algebra, and an algebraic theory of mathematical objects that represent the behaviours produced by instruction sequences under execution, called basic thread algebra. \footnote {In~\cite{BL02a}, basic thread algebra is introduced under the name basic polarized process algebra. } As a continuation of this work on an approach to programming language semantics, (a)~the notion of an instruction sequence was subjected to systematic and precise analysis using the groundwork laid earlier and (b)~selected issues relating to well-known subjects from the theory of computation and the area of computer architecture were rigorously investigated thinking in terms of instruction sequences (see e.g.~\cite{BM09i,BM09k,BM08h,BP09a}).
+The groundwork for the approach is an algebraic theory of single-pass instruction sequences, called program algebra, and an algebraic theory of mathematical objects that represent the behaviours produced by instruction sequences under execution, called basic thread algebra. \footnote {In~\cite{BL02a}, basic thread algebra is introduced under the name basic polarized process algebra. } The line of research referred to at the beginning of this introduction originates from the above-mentioned work on an approach to programming language semantics.